 - Hypercompetent Sidekick: During Wei's version of the Battle of Chi Bi in some games, Cao Pi recognizes the danger of Wu's fire attack, though Cao Cao brushes it off.
 Since his father's the one in charge, Cao Pi's only able to move himself and his wife to stop the attack.

 - Jerk with a Heart of Gold: Very sweet and gentle with Zhenji, a stark contrast from his behavior in the books.
 His reign is also a period of relative peace in the endless wars of the Three Kingdoms, and in the crossover he goes to great lengths to secretly help the resistance while appearing to work against them.
+He is also very close to his cousin, Cao Xiu, that he still encourages him to call him by his style name despite being the emperor.

 - Personality Powers: Uses ice in most of his attacks, like his father, but it reflects his cold personality much more closely.